Zero Waste Fashion Dress: In Two Versions

 Jersey Zero Waste Fashion Dress

-The second version was made using this modal silk jersey, which my knackered old overlocker loved!
+The second version was made using a modal silk jersey, which my knackered old overlocker loved!
 I had 2.2m of this and it was much wider than the cross-weave at 150cm wide.
 Considerations for this fabric were:

 - At 150cm wide, how would I use up all the fabric to ensure the finished dress would count as zero waste fashion?